Sarah Knox Taylor: Posthumous

 Jefferson Davis was devastated by the death of his young wife, as were her parents.
 Her death caused years of ill will between Davis and Zachary Taylor; Taylor and his wife felt that Davis should have known better than to go to St. Francisville in the "fever season".
 The men met by chance in 1845 on a Mississippi steamboat and achieved some reconciliation.

 After recovering from malaria, seeking respite from the loss of his wife, Davis sailed to Havana, and then to New York City.
 In 1836, he returned to his Brierfield Plantation in Warren County, Mississippi, to take up cotton cultivation.
 After being reclusive for years, he gradually became active in politics.
 He remarried in 1845 and had six children.
 He served in Congress and was elected as President of the Confederate States of America, after secession in 1861.

 When Jefferson Davis married Varina Banks Howell on February 26, 1845, he insisted that the newlywed couple visit Sarah's grave during their honeymoon.

 Davis served as Colonel under the command of General Zachary Taylor in the 1847 Battle of Buena Vista during the Mexican–American War.
 Davis fought bravely during the battle but was shot in the foot, necessitating his removal to safety by Robert H. Chilton.
 In recognition of Davis's bravery and initiative, Taylor is reputed to have said, "My daughter, sir, was a better judge of men than I was."

-The city of Prairie du Chien, Wisconsin, designated March 6, 2013, as Sarah Knox Taylor Day.